ACH Warriors off to undefeated start

 Graham complimented Nolan’s mental fortitude after knocking down shots in the second quarter despite missing his first couple.

 “He's not going to let that affect him or change his mentality.
 He just stayed true to who he is as a player.
 When you're shooting confident, and you're missing, you got to keep shooting because you still have that confidence.
-He rattled some off there, and that really changed the momentum,” Coach said.
+He rattled some off there, and that really changed the momentum,” Graham said.

 In the third quarter, the Red Devils went on a six-point scoring run to start the second half.
 However, the Warriors did not fall back to their heels and quickly responded with several shots from inside and midrange.

 In the blink of an eye, the Warriors were back in rhythm.
 By the end of the third, ACH had outscored Neah Bay 21-16 and still maintained a commanding lead.
-Coach pointed out the importance of playing well in the second and third quarters after getting a fast start to the game.
+Graham pointed out the importance of playing well in the second and third quarters after getting a fast start to the game.

 “It seemed like it happened with us last year.
-We would get off to a quick start in the first quarter maybe, and then you kind of lull there in the second or third,” Graham said.
+We would get off to a quick start in the first quarter, maybe, and then you kind of lull there in the second or third,” Graham said.
 “We started to settle down and play possession to possession, instead of trying to get it all back in one shot, and so we're able to piece together and execute well, and then from there just kept getting buckets and gaining momentum.”

 Though they were outscored 11-10 in the fourth quarter, it would not be enough for Neah Bay to make the comeback, and ACH sealed the win.